-Community cats, feral cats and strays – what’s the difference?
+Community cats, feral cats, and stray cats – what’s the difference?

 Community cats are unowned cats who live outdoors with other cats in groups called colonies.
 Community cats can include two types of cats, socialized cats who were previously owned by someone, sometimes these are referred to as stray cats, and unsocialized, feral cats who have never been owned by people.

 Feral cats are actually oftentimes fearful of humans and will keep their distance, not allowing themselves to be petted or held, not even by the people who regularly feed them.
-Feral cats are for the most part, are not able to become socialized later in life and thus aren’t suitable candidates for adoption.
+Feral cats are commonly not able to be socialized later in life and thus aren’t suitable candidates for adoption.